JeffreySarnoff/CatmullRom.jl/README.md

 CatmullRom processes the extremal points of closed curves differently from open curves.
 A curve in which the first and last points are identical is recognized as closed.
-A function, `close_seq`, is available to ensure curves intended to be closed are made closed in an exact and proper way.
+A function, `close_seq!`, is available to ensure curves intended to be closed are made closed in an exact and proper way.
 It is _good practice_ to use this function with closed curves, and so assure they are crisp where the escribed path rejoins itself.
 ```
-close_seq( points )            # this is the only function that may change some part of your data
+close_seq!( points )            # this is the only function that may change some part of your data
                                 # any change is limited to copying the first point into the last
-points = close_seq( points )   # (the same thing)
+points = close_seq!( points )   # (the same thing)
 ```

 ----